 One of the major changes in lending guidelines made nearly 10 years ago was making sure mortgage lenders verified income.
-Up until around 2008-2009, the proliferation of so-called “stated” and “no doc” loans made getting a loan approval almost a no-brainer.
+Up until around 2008-2009, the proliferation of so-called “stated” and “no-doc” loans made getting a loan approval almost a no-brainer.
 Such loans also contributed to the housing crisis as those who wouldn’t normally be able to be approved for a loan due to credit or income could easily find a lender who would issue an approval.
 Such easy money fired up an over-heated housing market and someone could buy a home and immediately flip it and make a profit.
-Thankfully those days are long gone.
-Today, lenders are required to document an “Ability to Repay,” or “ATR”, for most every loan program available.
+Thankfully those days are long gone, and IRS form 4506-T is part of the new process.
+Today, lenders are required to document an “Ability to Repay,” or “ATR”, for almost every loan program available.
 This means documenting income.

 The IRS 4506-T form is an authorization for an entity to retrieve federal income tax transcripts directly from the IRS.
 Even though income is verified through various third party documents, tax transcripts will still be ordered.
 It’s not an option but a requirement for most programs.
 The lender will compare the income stated on the application and verified via paystubs and tax returns.
-The 4506-T will show what the IRS has on file.
+IRS Form 4506-T will show what the IRS has on file.
 With tax filing software and online applications, it can be relatively easy to complete and print out modified tax returns.
-It’s because of these apps and the lender’s obligation to thoroughly document income that lenders ask the 4506-T to be signed.
-The “T” by the way stands for transcripts.
+It’s because of these apps and the lender’s obligation to thoroughly document income that lenders ask for IRS Form 4506-T to be signed.
+The “T” stands for transcripts.